protocol/web3-dev-team/proposals/pubsub.md

 > IPFS in browsers use IPNS over pubsub (no DHT for browsers) while other nodes do it over DHT.

-Enabling PubSub would populate network with more nodes making it more reliable.
+Enabling PubSub would populate network with more nodes, which might make specific popular topics more resilient / reliable.